51Degrees/device-detection-node/readme.md

         - e.g. FiftyOneDeviceDetectionHashV4-darwin-10.node for Node 10.
     - Please see [Support Version](https://51degrees.com/documentation/_info__version_support.html) for Node versions that we support.
     - At this point, other build files and folders can be removed apart from the binaries file *.node.

+If this module is installed as a package from `npm` and is intended to be used on Windows, make sure to install the `C++ Redistributable latest 14.2* version or above`.

 ### Cloud